Deim0s13/my-demo-app/docs/03-application-development.md

 ### 3.3.4 Setting up Flask-Migrate

-Flask-Migrate was used to handle the database migration.
+I used Flask-Migrate to handle the database migration.

 #### 3.3.4.1 Installing Dependencies